 Whether you’re new to investing, or already have a large investment portfolio, one of the most important exercises before making any investment decision is doing your due diligence.

 Due diligence is the process of investigating or researching a matter before making a decision or entering into any form of agreement or contract.
 In an investment context, it’s making sure you’ve thoroughly understood a business and read all the information provided to you, before investing in it.

 Investing always comes with a level of risk, but the important thing is to understand whether the potential returns justify the risk - and whether the investment fits with your overall risk appetite.
 Typically, the more risk you’re willing to take, the higher the potential for reward but the bigger the ups and downs can be along the way.

 Investment decisions on traditional public stock markets are continuously influenced by analyst reports, market news, and public sentiment.
 As a regular investor, you’re unlikely to keep up with the information flow as quickly as professional investors do, who have teams of researchers working for them.

-As an investor using the Catalist Public Market, listed businesses will be required to give you all the information you need, clearly and concisely, to fully understand the investment you’re making.
-This is because the Catalist Public Market will be a licensed stock market and regulated by the FMA, which gives investors similar protections they’d receive with a public stock market like the NZX.
+As an investor using the Catalist Public Market, listed businesses are required to give you all the information you need, clearly and concisely, to fully understand the investment you’re making.
+This is because the Catalist Public Market is a licensed stock market and regulated by the FMA, which gives investors similar protections they’d receive with a public stock market like the NZX.
 In a Catalist Private Market you may not always receive the same level of information, but you should still make sure you’ve read and understood all the information provided and that you don’t have any outstanding questions.
 You’ll be able to access this information through your own investor account.
 Our periodic auction structure, where trading occurs at regular auctions rather than continuously, means you’ll have time to review the information provided and complete on a level playing field with professional investors.